kralverde/electrum-raven/README.rst

 Building executables for windows:

+NOTE: You currently need to manually update your blockchain_headers file after building with docker.
+Refer to https://github.com/standard-error/electrum-raven/releases/tag/3.3.8-rvn3.
+If using the portable version, your blockchain_headers file will be in the the electrum-rvn_data directory which will be in the same directory as the portable version after the first run.

 1. Install docker (if using windows use the ubuntu vm)
 2. sudo docker build -t electrum-wine-builder-img contrib/build-wine
 3. Create Executables::